Data Selection for LLM Alignment Using Fine-Grained Preferences: Introduction

 \section{Introduction}

-Reinforcement Learning from Human Feedback (RLHF) ~\cite{DeepReinforcement2017,TrainingLanguage2022,ConstitutionalAi2022} plays a pivotal role in aligning Large Language Models (LLMs)~\cite{ComprehensiveOverview2024, LanguageModels2020, Llama22023}.
-However, standard RLHF methods of online reinforcement learning ~\cite{ProximalPolicy2017, DeepSeekMathPushing2024} are often plagued by substantial computational overhead and the complex, multi-stage training process.
-As an efficient alternative, Direct Preference Optimization (DPO)~\cite{DirectPreference2023} directly aligns LLMs by fine-tuning them on an offline dataset of human preferences, bypassing the need for the complex and unstable RL-based methods.
+Reinforcement learning from human feedback (RLHF) ~\citep{DeepReinforcement2017,TrainingLanguage2022,ConstitutionalAi2022} plays a pivotal role in aligning large language models (LLMs)~\citep{ComprehensiveOverview2024, LanguageModels2020, Llama22023}.
+However, standard RLHF methods of online RL ~\citep{ProximalPolicy2017, DeepSeekMathPushing2024} are often burdened by substantial computational overhead and the complex, multi-stage training process.
+As an efficient alternative, methods like Direct Preference Optimization (DPO)~\citep{DirectPreference2023} directly align LLMs by fine-tuning on an offline dataset of human preferences, bypassing the need for the complex and unstable RL-based methods.

 The efficacy of DPO is tied to the quality of the offline preference dataset.
-Typically, practitioners collect and annotate data by soliciting judgments from \textit{human annotators} or stronger \textit{teacher models}~\cite{FineTuningLanguage2020, LearningSummarize2020,ConstitutionalAi2022} to label a \textit{winner} from two responses for a given prompt.
-However, this paradigm rests on the implicit but often untenable assumption that a single, holistic, and tractable criterion for preference annotating exists.
-In many cases, it is often ambiguous which of two candidates is definitively superior under a holistic criterion~\cite{FinetuningLanguage2022, OpenProblems2023}.
-Specifically, the ambiguity stems from two primary issues.
-1) Defining a single, comprehensive criterion is inherently challenging, causing annotators with diverse biases to struggle with a consistent judgment.
-2) Responses often exhibit quality trade-offs, where one is rarely superior across all aspects.
-This complexity makes it intractable for annotators to provide reliable judgments and annotations.
-Consequently, the resulting inconsistent and unreliable preference signals risk undermining the effectiveness of alignment methods.

-Instead of relying on a holistic, ambiguous ``better-than" judgment, some studies~\cite{BeavertailsImproved2023, FinegrainedHuman2023, RewardedSoups2023} argue that the preference can be decomposed into multiple, fine-grained aspects, which we term \textit{sub-preferences} for simplicity.
-For example, judging if a response is superior in terms of logical consistency, factual accuracy, or instructional clarity is more tractable than making a holistic quality assessment.
-Such fine-grained criteria are much easier to define precisely, facilitating annotators to provide more reliable and consistent preference labels, as annotators can then focus on one clear aspect at a time.
+The common practice is to collect data based on an overall ``better-than" preference, but it often suffers from ambiguity and intractability in annotation~\citep{FinetuningLanguage2022, OpenProblems2023}.
+Instead of relying on an overall judgment, some studies~\citep{BeavertailsImproved2023, FinegrainedHuman2023, RewardedSoups2023} argue that the overall preference can be decomposed into multiple compatible fine-grained aspects, which we also term \emph{sub-preferences} for simplicity.
+Collecting fine-grained preferences is more feasible as the underlying criteria are simpler, which in turn enhances the tractability and consistency of the annotations.